-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 3147 Total first-time, first-year (freshman) women who applied 6536 Total first-time, first-year (freshman) men who were admitted 3002 Total first-time, first-year (freshman) women who were admitted 6326 Total full-time, first-time, first-year (freshman) men who enrolled 522 Total part-time, first-time, first-year (freshman) men who enrolled 15 Total full-time, first-time, first-year (freshman) women who enrolled 1119 Total part-time, first-time, first-year (freshman) women who enrolled 19
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.
+Total first-time, first-year (freshman) men who applied 3007 Total first-time, first-year (freshman) women who applied 6307 Total first-time, first-year (freshman) men who were admitted 2828 Total first-time, first-year (freshman) women who were admitted 6094 Total full-time, first-time, first-year (freshman) men who enrolled 496 Total part-time, first-time, first-year (freshman) men who enrolled 9 Total full-time, first-time, first-year (freshman) women who enrolled 1065 Total part-time, first-time, first-year (freshman) women who enrolled 17 • Total first-time, first-year (degree-seeking) who applied 9314 Total first-time, first-year (degree-seeking) who were admitted 8922 Total first-time, first-year (degree-seeking) who enrolled 1587

-C2 Freshman wait-listed students
+Freshman wait-listed students